Ethic41/ideas_reports_writeups/README.md

 ## add to all_for_one

-### what is the effect of space or no printable characters on unique ids across multiple programs?
+### what is the effect of space or non printable characters on unique ids across multiple programs?

 - [Ability to DOS any organization's SSO and open up the door to account takeovers](https://hackerone.com/reports/976603)